Life of Purpose Mission is to provide individuals and their families struggling with addiction a purpose and path to sustainable recovery.

-The Life of Purpose treatment model is specifically designed to engage – and keep — teens and young adults intensely motivated to complete their educational goals and, in turn, stay sober.
-Our non-traditional therapeutic model of wellness empowers young adult clients to utilize every available tool of academic support in addition to evidenced-based treatment modalities in order to achieve self-efficiency and independence while actively forging their own pathways to professional success.
+The Life of Purpose treatment model is specifically designed to engage – and keep clients motivated to pursue their goals and, in turn, stay sober.
+Our non-traditional therapeutic model of wellness empowers clients to utilize every available tool of academic support in addition to evidenced-based treatment modalities in order to achieve self-efficiency and independence while actively forging their own pathways to success.

-Additionally, we work closely with clients’ families to ensure they are involved in the Life of Purpose wellness model every step of the way.
-Family members are encouraged to come for joint sessions with their loved ones led by a highly trained therapist.
-For families unable to travel due to distance, we offer family sessions via video conferencing or telephone.
+Additionally, we work closely with client's families to ensure they are involved in the Life of Purpose wellness model every step of the way.
+Family members are encouraged to come for join sessions with their loved ones led by highly trained therapist.
+For families unable to travel due to distance, we offer family session via video conferencing or telephone.
 Families are encouraged and welcomed to call Life of Purpose staff members at anytime with questions or concerns.

 Substance use disorders often come with an enormous amount of shame that negatively impacts an individual’s self-esteem.
 Education alters this equation.